The Footage Is Clear. They Came Back Anyway.

 The contractor installs additional cameras.
 The site gets hit again.

-The cameras didn't fail.
+The camera didn't fail.
 The system did.
 Recording isn't the same as responding.

 Repeat Targeting Is a Decision, Not a Coincidence